 If you’re shopping for a pair of studio monitors to fit your home studio, you’ve come to the right place.
-Flat, neutral monitoring is one of the keys to getting the best mix you can — and it all starts with studio monitors.
+Flat, neutral monitoring is one of the keys to getting the best mix you can—and it all starts with the best studio monitors.

-Before you make a purchase, though, there are a general few things to consider.
+Before you make a purchase, though, there are a few things to consider.

 Studio monitors perform their best in treated environments.
 To make the most of your monitors, you’ll want to make sure you’ve, at the very least, treated the first reflection points in your space.
 Doing so will minimize standing waves and early reflections that can blur an otherwise neutral response coming from your speakers.